VimukthiPolgolla/Deep-CNN-Image-Classifier/README.md

 # Deep CNN Image Classifier
- Convercational Neural Network to classify any image
+ Convolutional Neural Network to classify any image, Created Using Python, TensorFlow, and Keras.
+ Currently, the model is trained to classify happy and sad people images.